Artwork by Micheal Neno |

 "After I got a script together with the significant help of my comics writing group (which was Max Ink, Travis Horseman, and Ken Eppstein at the time), the group also helped me put together a call for artists.
 Actually, the call for artists for was a different, shorter script that I intended to launch first.
 I distributed to call to the Sunday Comix group and to some people I'd met at previous SPACEs and to friends of friends.
 I got a lot of great responses, but Michael's really impressed me.
 He seemed to get exactly what I was going for, so I was pretty sure we'd be able to communicate well.
 Instead of the original, shorter script, I asked Michael if he'd be interested in doing this longer one instead--I first thought I might use different artists for every story, and I wanted to take advantage of his skill for a longer piece.
 He agreed, and produced some great artwork.
 He's so easy to work with, and I'm so happy with the way this turned out, that I already have him working on that original shorter script now! "

 The first story of The Outbreak, "Monster At The Institute", runs six issues, and future chapters will appear each Thursday for the next five weeks.
-"Michael and I are already working on the next story," Jen told me in her e-mailed response, "...but there's no ETA on that yet.
-But people should follow my blog for updates on that kind of stuff."
+"Michael and I are already working on the next story," Jen told me in her e-mailed response, "...but there's

 To read the first installment of "Monster At The Institute, point your browser here.